icombs2017/analysisOf3dModels/Roving Diver/README.md

 ==========================================

-### Ian Combs -- <icombs2017@fau.edu>
+### Ian Combs -- <combsi9892@gmail.com>
-### version: May 21, 2020
+### version: April 29, 2021

 ------------------------------------------------------------------------
-This repository contains scripts and data associated with the roving diver disease monitoring surveys found in Combs et al. 2021.
+This repository contains scripts and data associated with the roving diver disease monitoring surveys found in **Combs IR, Studivan MS, Eckert RJ, Voss JD.
+2021.
+Quantifying the impacts of stony coral tissue loss disease on corals in Southeast Florida through surveys and 3D photogrammetry**

 ------------------------------------------------------------------------
 ### Analysis and walkthroughs accompanying this repository: